-TMA's accreditation process is facilitated by your use of the following documents and forms or data:
+TMA's accreditation process is facilitated by your use of the following documents and forms:

-- Applicant Agreement, Organizational Contacts, and Demographic Information Forms - 2.
-CME Activity List or Program and Activity Reporting System data - 3.
-Performance in Practice Instructions - 4.
-Performance-in-Practice Review Labels or Perfomance-in-Practice Structured Abstracts
+- 1. Applicant Agreement, Organizational Contacts, and Demographic Information Forms

+- 2. CME Activity List

+- 3. Performance in Practice Instructions

+- 4. Performance in Practice Review Labels

-You will receive electronic copies of these documents by e-mail during your accreditation process, and they are available on TMA's website at www.texmed.org.
+You will receive electronic copies of these documents by e-mail during your accreditation process, and they are available on TMA's website at www.texmed.org CME, For CME Providers.